notofonts/noto-docs/src/website/contribute.md

 ### How to open an issue

-- To report a problem with any of the Noto fonts except CJK and emoji, [open an issue](https://github.com/googlefonts/noto-fonts/issues) in the [noto-fonts](https://github.com/googlefonts/noto-fonts/) repository.
+- To report a problem with any Noto font except CJK and emoji, [open an issue](https://github.com/googlefonts/noto-fonts/issues) in the [noto-fonts](https://github.com/googlefonts/noto-fonts/) repository.

-- To report a problem with a Noto Sans CJK or Noto Serif CJK, [open an issue](https://github.com/googlefonts/noto-cjk/issues) in the [noto-cjk](https://github.com/googlefonts/noto-cjk/) repository.
+- To report a problem with Noto Sans CJK or Noto Serif CJK, [open an issue](https://github.com/googlefonts/noto-cjk/issues) in the [noto-cjk](https://github.com/googlefonts/noto-cjk/) repository.

-- To report a problem with the Noto Color Emoji or Noto Emoji font, or with the tools used to build these fonts, [open an issue](https://github.com/googlefonts/noto-emoji/issues) in the [noto-emoji](https://github.com/googlefonts/noto-emoji/) repository.
+- To report a problem with Noto Color Emoji or Noto Emoji, or with the tools used to build these fonts, [open an issue](https://github.com/googlefonts/noto-emoji/issues) in the [noto-emoji](https://github.com/googlefonts/noto-emoji/) repository.

 - To report a problem with the tools used to build the non-emoji Noto fonts, [open an issue](https://github.com/googlefonts/nototools/issues) in the [nototools](https://github.com/googlefonts/nototools/) repository.

 ## Propose changes

-You may extend or customize the Noto fonts for your own project, website or app, and you may publish the customized fonts in accordance with the [Open Font License](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE).
+You may extend or customize Noto fonts for your own project, website or app, and you may publish the customized fonts in accordance with the [Open Font License](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE).

 You may also propose to Google Fonts that your changes are incorporated into the official Noto release.
 You can propose a new design for an existing Unicode character (codepoint), or for a new character.
 You can propose designs for additional weights or widths for an existing script, or even a new design for a Unicode script that Noto does not yet cover.